U.S. Cell and Gene Therapy Clinical Trials Market Demand, Growth, 2026-2034

 Phase Analysis

 Based on phase, the segmentation includes phase I, phase II, phase III, and phase IV.
-The phase III segment dominated the market in 2024 due to the sharp rise in late-stage programs targeting high-burden conditions such as cancer and rare genetic diseases.
+The phase III segment dominated in 2025 by 53.2% share due to the sharp rise in late-stage programs targeting high-burden conditions such as cancer and rare genetic diseases.
 Sponsors prioritized phase III development to secure regulatory approvals and commercial readiness, often backed by breakthrough designations and accelerated pathways.
 Increasing collaboration between biotech firms and large healthcare institutions helped streamline patient recruitment, data monitoring, and endpoint validation.
 Trials in this phase often involve large, diverse patient populations and aim to confirm safety and efficacy at scale, making them a focal point for investment and regulatory strategy.

-The phase I segment is expected to register the highest CAGR from 2025 to 2034 due to a surge in early-stage innovation, especially from emerging biotech firms and academic research centers.
+The phase I segment is projected to grow fastest from 2026 to 2034 with CAGR of 15.9% due to a surge in early-stage innovation, especially from emerging biotech firms and academic research centers.
 These trials are becoming more common as advanced delivery platforms and gene-editing technologies move from preclinical testing to first-in-human studies.
 Relaxed early-phase regulatory pathways, such as the FDA’s regenerative medicine advanced therapy designation, are encouraging rapid entry into clinical development.
 Sponsors are also using adaptive trial designs and biomarker-driven enrollment strategies, allowing for more efficient safety evaluation and dose optimization in a smaller patient group.

 Indication Analysis

 In terms of indication, the segmentation includes oncology, cardiology, CNS, musculoskeletal, infectious diseases, dermatology, endocrine, metabolic, genetic, immunology & inflammation, ophthalmology, hematology, gastroenterology, and others.
-The oncology segment held the largest revenue share in 2024 due to the strong demand for cell and gene therapies that overcome resistance to conventional treatments such as chemotherapy and radiation.
+The oncology segment led the market by 43.6% in 2025 due to the strong demand for cell and gene therapies that overcome resistance to conventional treatments such as chemotherapy and radiation.
 CAR-T therapies, tumor-infiltrating lymphocytes, and gene-edited immune cells have gained significant traction in clinical research.
 High prevalence of cancers such as leukemia, lymphoma, and solid tumors has increased both public and private funding for oncology trials.
 Regulatory agencies have also granted fast-track and priority review designations to several cancer-focused cell and gene therapies, enabling faster clinical advancement.
 This high level of activity continues to position oncology as a core area of focus in the U.S. trial landscape.

 U.S. Cell and Gene Therapy Clinical Trials Market By Phase Analysis, 2020 - 2034 (USD Billion)